Exponential Law for Random Maps on Compact Manifolds: Examples

 Moreover one has decay of the annealed correlation function~(I) and also the decay of the quenched correlation functions~(II).
 In fact, the decay function $\lambda(n)$ decays exponentially fast to zero.

-Since the measures $\mu^\omega$ are absolutely continuous with respect to Lebesgue measure, condition~(III) is satisfied with any values $d_0<1<d_1$ arbitrarily close to $1$.
-Similarly condition~(IV) is satisfied with any $u_0<1$.
-Condition~(V) follows from the uniform boundedness of second order derivatives.
-The annulus conditions~(VII) and (IX) are satisfied with $\xi=\beta=1$.
-Condition~(VIII) follows from the uniform lower bound on the densities $h_\omega$, i.e.\ we can take $K=1/c_1$.
-We can therefore invoke Theorem~\ref{main.theorem} and obtain the following result:
+Since the measures $\mu^\omega$ are absolutely continuous with respect to Lebesgue measure, condition~(V) is satisfied with any values $d_0<1<d_1$ arbitrarily close to $1$ and from the uniform lower bound on the densities $h_\omega$, i.e.\ we can take $K=1/c_1$.
+Condition~(III) follows from the uniform boundedness of second order derivatives.
+The annulus condition~(VI) is satisfied with $\xi=\beta=1$.
+We can therefore invoke Theorems~\ref{main.theorem} and \ref{main.theorem1} and obtain the following result:

 \begin{thrm} Let $S:\Omega\times I\circlearrowleft$ be a skew system as described above, where the maps $T_\omega$ are piecewise $C^2$ with uniformly bounded $C^2$ derivatives.
 Let $\delta(n)$ be a summable sequence which monotonically decreases to zero so that $|\zeta_\varphi|\le\delta(n)$ for all $\varphi\in\mathscr{I}^\omega_n$ for all $n$.
 Then